vshugga/refurbished-steam-deck-notifier/README.md

 Licensed under the MIT License.

 It also makes use of Valve’s public Steam Store API — specifically the
-[`CheckInventoryAvailableByPackage`](https://api.steampowered.com/IPhysicalGoodsService/CheckInventoryAvailableByPackage/v1?origin=https:%2F%2Fstore.steampowered.com) endpoint.
+[`CheckInventoryAvailableByPackage`](https://api.steampowered.com/IPhysicalGoodsService/CheckInventoryAvailableByPackage/v1?origin=https:%2F%2Fstore.steampowered.com) endpoint ([documentation](https://steamapi.xpaw.me/#IPhysicalGoodsService)).
 Data and trademarks belong to [Valve Corporation](https://www.valvesoftware.com/), owners of Steam and Steam Deck.

 Big thanks to all contributors and maintainers of the open-source packages used in this project.